Source: Bessie Hull, improvised

 I sometimes use 2 lb. ground beef in a larger baking dish.
 Everything

-drier.
+80% comes out drier.
 I haven't tried anything less lean.